linda-seiter/challenge-6-concerts-without-sqlalchemy-080423-update/README.md

 ## Deliverables

-Write the following methods in the classes in the files provided.
+Write the following properties and methods in the classes in the files provided.
 Feel free to build out any helper methods if needed.

-> **Note: all setters should raise `Exception` if their criteria are not met.**

-### Initializers, Readers, and Writers
+### Initializers and Properties

 #### Band

-- `Band __init__(name, hometown)`
+- `Band __init__(self, name, hometown)`
-  - should initialize with a name (string) and hometown (string)
+  - Band is initialized with a name and hometown
-- `Band property name()`
+- `Band property name`
-  - should return the `Band`'s name
+  - Returns the band's name
+  - Names must be of type `str`
-  - must be a string of greater than zero characters
+  - Must be greater than zero characters
+  - Should **be able** to change after the band is instantiated
-- `Band property hometown()`
+- `Band property hometown`
-  - should return the `Band`'s hometown
+  - Returns the band's hometown
+  - Hometowns must be of type `str`
-  - must be a string of greater than zero characters
+  - Must be greater than zero characters
+  - Should **not be able** to change after the band is instantiated
+  - _hint: hasattr()_

 #### Venue

-- `Venue __init__(title, city)`
+- `Venue __init__(self, name, city)`
-  - should initialize with a title (string) and city (string)
+  - Venue is initialized with a name and city
-- `Venue property title()`
+- `Venue property name`
-  - should return the title of the venue
+  - Returns the venue's name
+  - names must be of type `str`
-  - must be a string of greater than zero characters
+  - Must be greater than zero characters
+  - Should **be able** to change after the venue is instantiated
-- `Venue property city()`
+- `Venue property city`
-  - should return the city of the venue
+  - Returns the venue's city
+  - Cities must be of type `str`
-  - must be a string of greater than zero characters
+  - Must be greater than zero characters
+  - Should **be able** to change after the venue is instantiated

 #### Concert

 - `Concert __init__(self, date, band, venue)`
-  - should initialize with a date (string), band, and venue
+  - Concert is initialized with a date, a `Band` instance, and `Venue` instance
+- `Concert property date`
+  - Returns the concert's date
+  - Dates must be of type `str`
-  - date must be a string of greater than zero characters
+  - Must be greater than zero characters
+  - Should **be able** to change after the concert is instantiated

-### Object Relationship Methods and Attributes
+### Object Relationship Methods and Properties

 #### Concert

 - `Concert band`
-  - should return the `Band` instance for this concert
+  - Returns the `Band` instance for this concert
+  - Must be of type `Band`
+  - Should **be able** to change after the concert is instantiated
 - `Concert venue`
-  - should return the `Venue` instance for this concert
+  - Returns the `Venue` instance for this concert
+  - Must be of type `Venue`
+  - Should **be able** to change after the concert is instantiated

 #### Venue

-- `Venue concerts`
+- `Venue concerts()`
-  - returns a list of all the concerts for the venue
+  - Returns a list of all the concerts for the venue
+  - Concerts must be of type `Concert`
+  - Returns `None` if there are no concerts for that venue
-- `Venue bands`
+- `Venue bands()`
-  - returns a list of all the bands for the venue
+  - Returns a **unique** list of all the bands for the venue
+  - Bands must be of type `Band`
+  - Returns `None` if there are no concerts for that venue

 #### Band

-- `Band property concerts`
+- `Band property concerts()`
-  - should return a list of all the concerts that the band has played in
+  - Returns a list of all the concerts that the band has played in
+  - Concerts must be of type `Concert`
+  - Returns `None` if there are no concerts for that band
+- `Band property venues()`
+  - Returns a **unique** list of all the venues that the band has played in
+  - Venues must be of type `Venue`
+  - Returns `None` if there are no concerts for that band

-### Aggregate Methods
+### Aggregate and Association Methods

 #### Concert

 - `Concert hometown_show()`
-  - returns `true` if the concert is in the band's hometown, `false` if it is not
+  - Returns `True` if the concert is in the band's hometown
+  - Returns `False` if it is not
 - `Concert introduction()`
-  - returns a string with the band's introduction for this concert
+  - Returns a string with the band's introduction for this concert
-  - an introduction is in the form: `"Hello {insert city name here}!!!!!, we are {insert band name here} and we're from {insert hometown here}"`
+  - An introduction is in the form: `"Hello {insert city name here}!!!!!
+We are {insert band name here} and we're from {insert hometown here}"`

 #### Band

 - `Band play_in_venue(venue, date)`
-  - takes a venue and date (as a string) as arguments, and creates a new concert for the band in that venue on that date
+  - Takes a `Venue` instance and a date as arguments
+  - Creates and returns a new concert object for the band in that venue on that date
 - `Band all_introductions()`
-  - returns a list of strings representing all the introductions for this band
+  - Returns a list of strings representing all the introductions for this band
-  - each introduction is in the form `"Hello {insert city name here}!!!!!, we are {insert band name here} and we're from {insert hometown here}"`
+  - Each introduction is in the form `"Hello {insert city name here}!!!!!
+We are {insert band name here} and we're from {insert hometown here}"`
+  - Returns `None` if there are no concerts

+### Bonus: Aggregate and Association Method

 #### Venue

 - `Venue concert_on(date)`
-  - takes a date (string) as argument
+  - Takes a date (string) as argument
-  - finds and returns the first concert on that date at that venue
+  - Finds and returns the first concert object on that date at that venue
-  - if there is no concert on that date at that venue, returns `None`
+  - Returns `None` if there is no concert on that date at that venue

+### Bonus: For any invalid inputs raise an `Exception`.

+- First, **comment out** the following lines
+  - **band_test.py**
+    - lines
+  - **concert_test.py**
+    - lines
+  - **venue_test.py**
+    - lines
+- Then, **uncomment** the following lines in the test files
+  - **band_test.py**
+    - lines
+  - **concert_test.py**
+    - lines
+  - **venue_test.py**
+    - lines